sisonsco98/terraref/README.md

 ## Installation

-While not actually required to install, you will need to download [Go](https://go.dev/dl/) - ideally v1.17 or higher.
+While not actually required to install, you will need to download [Go](https://go.dev/dl/) - This project was built on Go 1.17.2, so we suggest downloading the same.

 ### Github CLI